ndjuric/docusense/README.md

 I used pytest for testing and made as many things as possible into classes with more or less low cyclomatic complexity.
 I set a limit for myself - to finish this in a set number of hours, although I do have limited experience with elastic, and was oh so happy as the last AI winter thawed and the age of actual semantic search dawned.
 As I read the assignment I wanted to actually *do* everything you wrote, but I did not.. the LLMService is simulated but packages, openai for openai and requests for ollama are there...
 Also, I've been getting mixed results when running tests in docker-compose environment, which would be the easiest, and when I set up everything step by step yet I started late but I do want to finish today

+### UPDATE
+I forgot about elasticsearch indexing timeout at test time...
+I added an endpoint to invoke from tests and refresh the index manually after adding documents.